Robust Maximization of Non-Submodular Objectives: Introduction

 In many cases, the \GREEDY~algorithm performs well empirically even when the objective function deviates from being submodular.
 An important class of such objectives are $\gamma$-\textit{weakly} submodular functions.
 Simply put, \textit{submodularity ratio} $\gamma$ is a quantity that characterizes how \textit{close} the function is to being submodular.
 It was first introduced in \cite{das2011submodular}, where it was shown that for such functions the approximation ratio of \GREEDY~for Problem~\eqref{eq:cardinality_maximization} degrades slowly as the submodularity ratio decreases i.e.~as $(1 - e^{-\gamma})$.
 In~\cite{bian17guarantees}, the authors obtain the approximation guarantee of the form $\alpha^{-1} (1-e^{-\gamma \alpha})$, that further depends on the curvature $\alpha$.

 When the objective is submodular, the \GREEDY~algorithm can perform arbitrarily badly when applied to Problem~\eqref{eq:robust_cardinality_maximization}~\cite{orlin2016robust,bogunovic2017robust}.
 A submodular version of Problem~\eqref{eq:robust_cardinality_maximization} was first introduced in Krause~\emph{et al.}~\cite{krause2008robust}, while the first efficient algorithm and constant factor guarantees were obtained in Orlin~\emph{et al.}~\cite{orlin2016robust} for $\tau = o(\sqrt{k})$.
 In Bogunovic~\emph{et al.}~\cite{bogunovic2017robust}, the authors introduce the \PRO~algorithm that attains the same $0.387$-guarantee but it allows for greater robustness, i.e.~the allowed number of removed elements is $\tau = o(k)$.
 It is not clear how the obtained guarantees generalize for non-submodular functions.
-In the submodular setting, the curvature-dependent constant factor approximation is obtained in~\cite{tzoumas2017resilient} that holds for any number of removals.

 One important class of non-submodular functions that we consider in this work are those used for support selection:

 where $l(\cdot)$ is a continuous function, $\mathcal{X}$ is a convex set and $\text{supp}(\x) = \lbrace i : x_i \neq 0 \rbrace $.
 A popular way to solve the problem of finding a $k$-sparse vector that maximizes $l$, i.e.~$ \x \in \argmax_{\x \in \mathcal{X}, \| \x \|_0 \leq k} l(\x)$ is to maximize the auxiliary set function in \eqref{eq:f_support} subject to the cardinality constraint $k$.
 This setting and its variants have been used in various applications, for example, sparse approximation~\cite{das2011submodular, cevher2011greedy}, feature selection~\cite{khanna2017scalable}, sparse recovery~\cite{candes2006stable}, sparse M-estimation~\cite{jain2014iterative} and column subset selection problems~\cite{altschuler2016greedy}.~An important result from~\cite{elenberg2016restricted} states that if $l(\cdot)$ is $(m, L)$-(strongly concave, smooth) then $f(S)$ is weakly submodular with submodularity ratio $\gamma \geq \frac{m}{L}$.
 Consequently, this result enlarges the number of problems where \GREEDY~comes with guarantees.
 In this work, we consider the robust version of this problem, where the goal is to protect against the worst-case adversarial deletions of features.